PhD Positions

 If you are curious and talented and if you have the ambition to become an excellent researcher, we would be delighted to hear from you!

-Cultural Memory and Diversity
+Cultural Memory and Diversity1.
+European Administrative Governance;

 We would like to involve PhD students in our explorations of the tensions between cultural memory and diversity.
 Commemorative institutions such as memorials, monuments, museums and cultural canons are necessarily selective.
 They are contested sites, or provisional solutions of the struggle over the question of who gets to define what is really worthy of preservation, whose perspectives count, and whose voices may just as well be silenced.
 Every re-appropriation of the past strongly impacts on contemporary organizations of social diversity.
 Now that Western societies are becoming increasingly multicultural, the selective nature of cultural memory becomes all the more pressing and complex, as the recent 'culture wars' over the canons of Western culture demonstrate.
 We study the impact of cultural memory on social in- and exclusion in the commemorative practices of the sciences, politics and the arts.